San Beda College of Law

-San Beda College of Law is the law school college under the San Beda University, a private, Roman Catholic university run by the Benedictine monks in the Philippines.
+San Beda College of Law is the law school of San Beda University, a private, Roman Catholic university run by the Benedictine monks in the Philippines.

 The main campus, educational, and administrative offices are located at Mendiola Street in San Miguel, Manila.

 College of Law

 The College of Law was founded in 1948.
 Over the years, it has produced senators, justices of collegiate courts, trial court judges, active lawyers, law professors, and a president.
 It has also achieved one of the highest bar passing rates and largest number of law graduates among law schools in the country.
 A famous alumnus, Florenz D. Regalado, is a Retired Justice of the Supreme Court, an established author, and the holder of the highest bar exam grade in the post-war history of the bar exams in the Philippines.

 In 2004, San Beda College partnered with the Supreme Court of the Philippines and the Philippine Judicial Academy to establish the Graduate School of Law, an entity that shall offer postgraduate studies on criminal justice and the judicial system in the country.

 In the 2007 Bar Examinations, the College of Law got the highest passing percentage among all other law schools at 93.27% for all examinees and 93.18% for first takers.

 The San Beda College of Law once again got the highest passing percentage in the 2009 Bar Examination at 94.21%.
 It also produced two top notchers for the same year; Reinier Paul Yebra and Charlene Mae Tapic placing first and second respectively.